apache/orc/site/_docs/java-tools.md

 The subcommands for the tools are:

+  * convert (since ORC 1.4) - convert JSON files to ORC
+  * count (since ORC 1.6) - recursively find *.orc and print the number of rows
+  * data - print the data of an ORC file
+  * json-schema (since ORC 1.4) - determine the schema of JSON documents
+  * key (since ORC 1.5) - print information about the encryption keys
   * meta - print the metadata of an ORC file
-  * data - print the data of an ORC file
   * scan (since ORC 1.3) - scan the data for benchmarking
-  * convert (since ORC 1.4) - convert JSON files to ORC
-  * json-schema (since ORC 1.4) - determine the schema of JSON documents
+  * version (since ORC 1.6) - print the version of this ORC tool

 The command line looks like: